Hi, we’re Stephen & Jane. Welcome to My Five Acres.

-In 1997, we took off from Vancouver for a backpacking trip around Europe.
-During that trip, we saw way too many churches, slept in the world’s worst hostels, and then we broke up.
-Instead of coming home when we ran out of money, we moved to London, fought a lot, and then we got married.
+In 1997, Stephen crashed Jane’s car.
+We took the insurance money and took off from Vancouver for a backpacking trip around Europe.
+During that trip, we saw way too many churches, slept in the world’s worst hostels, and argued all the time.

 Seven years later, the US had chewed us up and spit us out (in other words, our visa expired).
 That’s when we decided it would be a smart idea to cycle around the world.
 And it was.

-Those 18 months, 22 countries, and 16,000 km of pedalling were awesome, breath-taking, mind-altering, holy-smoking, staggering, shocking and utterly life-changing.
+Those 2 years in 22 countries and 16,000 km of pedalling were awesome, breath-taking, mind-altering, holy-smoking, staggering, shocking and utterly life-changing.

 - We are both Canadian.

 - We’re both British.

 - Stephen loves coffee.
 And beer.

 - Jane loves chocolate — the darker the better.

 - We rode our bicycles around the world (almost).

 - We’re passionate about minimizing our impact on the planet.